jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 #### Squash function

-Squash function behaves like a sigmoid function to squash a vector between a 0 vector and an unit vector.
+Squash function behaves like a sigmoid function to squash a vector such that its length falls between 0 and 1.

 $$
 \begin{split}